 These are the people who are mostly engaged in the content which they receive.
 Today, 90% of SMS are read within three minutes of delivery.

-Still have some confusions or doubts?
-Well what if I told you that SMS also fit thoroughly into the stuff you may be already using to do marketing in your small business?
+Still, have some confusion or doubts?
+Well, what if I told you that SMS also fits thoroughly into the stuff you may be already using to do marketing in your small business?

-While SMS Marketing has many differences from email marketing, at the same time it also have some important similarities that make it the best complement to your email marketing techniques and even both the channels offers a two-way communication.
+While SMS Marketing has many differences from email marketing, at the same time it also has some important similarities that make it the best complement to your email marketing techniques and even both the channels offer two-way communication.

-You can use SMS for short, rapid and sensitive communications which means everything from saying thanks for being subscriber, appointment reminders to last minute sale message.
-And at the same time you can use can use email to send broad content and information to the place where your customers are going everyday : their inbox.
+You can use SMS for short, rapid, and sensitive communications which means everything from saying thanks for being a subscriber, appointment reminders to last-minute sale message.
+And at the same time, you can use can use email to send broad content and information to the place where your customers are going every day: their inbox.

 With 43% of consumers now accessing emails via a mobile device, the mixture of SMS marketing and email marketing could be exactly what you need to adjust the needs of your growing mobile audience.

-Issue : The guy expects from listener to remember a complete website address and visit it in the near future.
+Issue: The guy expects from the listener to remember a complete website address and visit it in the near future.
 I mean seriously?
-This approach not only makes the audience to forget easily, even it doesn’t help the company to gain new sign-ups.
+This approach not only makes the audience forget easily, even it doesn’t help the company to gain new sign-ups.

-Till Now : The Pamplet says, “Thanks for coming today.
+Now: The Pamphlet says, “Thanks for coming today.
 We believe you enjoyed our facility.
-Be Ready to win a $50 gift vouche for your further visit when you sign up for our email list.”
+Be Ready to win a $50 gift voucher for your further visit when you sign up for our email list.”

-Issue : Few people ‘ll go and ask someone for a sign-up paper, and the issue of “lost emails due to bad handwriting” still persists
+Issue: Few people go and ask someone for a sign-up paper, and the issue of “lost emails due to bad handwriting” still persists

 Take permission before you text someone.
-Knocking the door before entering a room shows your etiquettes not your incapability.
-The most common way people will give permission to receive text-messages from your business is by sending a keyword to your personalized short code.
-(A Short Code is a five or sometimes six digit number that can send and receive SMSs.)
+Knocking the door before entering a room shows your etiquette, not your incapability.
+The most common way people will give permission to receive text messages from your business is by sending a keyword to your personalized shortcode.
+(A Short Code is a five or sometimes six-digit number that can send and receive SMSs.)

 You can mix up multiple texts together but it’s never advised.
 The grace of a 160 character limit is that it compels you to be to the point, saving your and your customers’ time.
 If you have a short story for your emails, then your marketing texts should carry a killer sentence.